otto-torino/django-baton/README.md

 #### Free

 You can specify free voices.
-You must define a _url_ and if you want some visibility permissions (OR clause)
+You must define a _url_ and if you want some visibility permissions (OR clause).
+Free voices can have children and so you can specify the _default_open_ key.

 ### <a name="configuration-analytics"></a>ANALYTICS